top of page

 The Truth about Trees and Water

-Managing trees in our forests and around our rivers is essential to maintain a consistent water supply, especially in Zambia where we have no rainfall of almost eight months of the year.
+Managing trees in forests and around rivers is crucial for a steady water supply, especially in Zambia, where rainfall is scarce for nearly eight months.

 download (3).jfif